-- For drives in E2812 controller shelves or DE212C drive shelves, the release button is located at the left of the drive. - For drives in E2824 controller shelves, EF280 flash array, for DE224C drive shelves, the release button is located at the top of the drive.
+- For drives in E5724 controller shelves or DE224C drive shelves, the release button is located at the top of the drive.
 The cam handle on the drive springs open partially, and the drive releases from the midplane. - 3.
 Open the cam handle, and slide out the drive slightly. - 4.
 Wait 60 seconds. - 5.
 Using both hands, remove the drive from the shelf. - 6.
 Place the drive on an antistatic, cushioned surface away from magnetic fields. - 7.
 Wait 60 seconds for the software to recognize that the drive has been removed.